ftk1000/w2v_ftk1000/mikolov_papers.md

 and because theoretically RNNs can efficiently represent more complex patterns than the shallow neural networks [15, 2].
 The RNN model does not have a projection layer; only input, hidden and output layer.
+  - **New Log-linear Models:** we propose two new model architectures for learning *distributed representations of words* that try to minimize computational complexity.
+The main observation from the previous section was that **most of the complexity is caused by the non-linear hidden layer** in the model.
+While this is what makes neural networks so attractive, we decided to **explore simpler models** that might not be able to represent the data as precisely as neural networks, but can possibly **be trained on much more data efficiently**.
+  - The new architectures directly follow those proposed in our earlier work [13, 14], where it was found that neural network language model can be successfully trained in two steps: first, continuous word vectors are learned using simple model, and then the N-gram NNLM is trained on top of these distributed representations of words.
+While there has been later substantial amount of work that focuses on learning word vectors, we consider the approach proposed in [13] to be the simplest one.
+    - 3.1 Continuous Bag-of-Words Model: Training complexity is then
+                        $$Q = N × D + D × log2(V )$$

 []()<br>